mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Assume from the start that nothing written is private

-The acquisition was for TinyPilot's, assets including all company emails.
+The acquisition was for TinyPilot's assets, including all company emails.
 This seemed reasonable, as a lot of institutional knowledge is buried in old emails.

 As I started thinking more about the sale, I realized that some of my email would be complicated to hand over.
 What if an employee had said something that was personal and private?